jefdewitt/TrackerKeeper/README.md

 A directive is an element or an element attribute.
 Some directives I used here are:

+`ng-app` - Indicates which part of the page (all or part, up to you) is the root of the Angular application.
+Angular reads the HTML within that root and compiles it into an internal representation.
+This reading and compiling is the `bootstrapping` process.

 `ng-click` - Used on any element to capturea click event.

             Example usage <input ng-click="editing">